-According to Payscale, the average salary in the island's capital, Honolulu, is $66,000, but the state has one of the highest income tax rates in the country, with its top tier at 11 percent.
-According to the Bureau of Labor Statistics, the average U.S. salary, as of the 3rd quarter in 2020, is $51,688 ($994 weekly).
-In another analysis by Indeed.com in January 2021, the average salary in Hawaii for an office assistant is $38,472 while the average salary for a physician is $210,048.
+According to Payscale, the average salary in the island's capital, Honolulu, is $74,000, but the state has the second-highest income tax rates in the country, with its top bracket at 11 percent.
+According to the Bureau of Labor Statistics, the median U.S. salary, as of the 2nd quarter in 2023, is $57,200 ($1,100 weekly).
+In another analysis by Indeed.com in September 2023, the average salary in Hawaii for an office assistant is $38,472 while the average salary for a physician is $210,048.
 Most of this data is unadjusted and based on job posts and user verification.

-But for many people, Honolulu’s appealing qualities balance out the potentially lower wages and high cost of living.
+But for many people, even with increasing inflation, Honolulu’s appealing qualities balance out the potentially lower wages and high cost of living.

 You can always opt to live outside of Honolulu’s center or even consider the other Hawaiian Islands – the Big Island’s Hilo is nearly 49 to 56 percent lower than Honolulu, plus offers a laidback and relaxing small-town vibe that may be appealing than the hustle and bustle of the city.

-If you’re looking to buy, the median sales price of a single-family home is $870,000 – a new record high, as of December 2020.
-The median sales price for a condo on Oahu is $455,000.
-Despite the high prices, increase of interest rates, and lack of inventory, Oahu continues to see a growth in home and condo sales.
+If you’re looking to buy, the median sales price of a single-family home on Oahu is $1,110,000 as of August 2023.
+The median sales price for a condo on Oahu is $515,000.
+Despite the high prices, increase of interest rates, and lack of inventory, Oahu continues to see demand in home and condo sales.

 Alternatively, buying a piece of land and building your own home could be more affordable, but that depends on location and your general contractor.
 You can find the average costs associated with building your own home in Hawaii in this blog post.

 Despite the high cost of energy, the sun shines in Hawaii at a rate of 8% more than other states, creating an opportunity for cost effective solar energy.
 Between 20% and 40% of homes on Oahu, Maui, and the Big Island of Hawaii have rooftop solar.
 In fact, Hawaii was the first state to set a deadline for generating 100% of its electricity from renewable sources by 2045.

 Let’s say you do choose to live outside of the busy Honolulu or downtown area – you’ll then need to consider the cost of owning and driving a vehicle.
-Gas prices as of January 2021 is about $3.16 per gallon in Honolulu.
-Taking the bus or, in Oahu, TheBus, may be a more affordable method of transportation, at $2.75 per ticket, although it may not be an appealing daily commute of choice.
+Gas prices as of February 2023 is about $4.80 per gallon in Honolulu.
+Taking the bus or, in Oahu, TheBus, may be a more affordable method of transportation, at $80.00 a month for unlimited rides, although it may not be an appealing daily commute of choice.

 If you work in downtown Honolulu or Waikiki, you’ll most likely need to rent a parking spot in the case your company doesn’t provide one.
-Parking ranges typically from $100 to $200.
-Those who live in a condo may also need to rent a stall at around the same price, although it depends on association rules.
+Parking ranges typically from $150 to $300 per month.
+Those who live in a condo may also need to rent a stall, although it depends on association rules.

 Food is delicious in paradise, especially with an abundance of tropical fruits, vegetables and locally grown coffee.
 But Hawaii is the most expensive place to buy groceries in the nation, especially because products are shipped from the mainland.
-According to a 2020 Quarter 3 report by the Missouri Economic Research and Information Center, Hawaii’s groceries are incredibly steep.
-The study used a national index of 100 and Hawaii ranked at 196.3, while comparatively California ranked at 138.5, Washington at 111.3 and Oregon at 134.6.
+According to a 2023 survey by Council for Community & Economic Research (C2ER), Hawaii’s cost of groceries ranked last in the United States with a score of 132.7, while comparatively Alaska ranked at 129.9, Washingon D.C. at 105.9, New York at 104.7 and California at 112.8.

-For example, a gallon of whole milk on Oahu can be $8.99 – the cheapest at Costco for around $5.50 a gallon.
+For example, a gallon of whole milk on Oahu can be $9 – the cheapest at Costco or Sam's Club for around $5 a gallon.
 Broccoli is at $3.79 a pound, bulk carrots at $3.49 a pound.
 And yes, while buying local is encouraged, the cost of Hawaii grown mangos are at about $6.99 a pound.
 Four rolls of toilet paper will be about $6.

 For retirees, Hawaii can be fairly appealing as the state exempts Social Security retirement benefits and public pension income from state taxes.
 It fully taxes income from private pensions and retirement savings accounts.